-According to SIMCOE, there are two gas wells at Tiffany 5.
-The wells were not drilled and produced after August 23, 2011, and on or before September 18, 2015.
+According to SIMCOE, there are three gas wells at the Tiffany 3 Pad.
+The location was not constructed until after September 18, 2015.
 Therefore, Subpart OOOO does not apply.
-However, requirements of EPA's Super-Emitter Program will apply should they occur.

 40 CFR Part 60, Subpart OOOOa: Standards of Performance for Crude Oil and Natural Gas Facilities.
-This subpart establishes emission standards and compliance schedules for the control of the pollutant greenhouse gases (GHG).
-The greenhouse gas standard in this subpart is in the form of a limitation on emissions of methane from affected facilities in the crude oil and natural gas source category that commence construction, modification, or reconstruction after September 18, 2015.
-This subpart also establishes emission standards and compliance schedules for the control of volatile organic compounds (VOC) and sulfur dioxide (SO2) emissions from affected facilities in the crude oil and natural gas source category that commence construction, modification, or reconstruction after September 18, 2015, and on or before December 6, 2022.
+This subpart establishes emission standards and compliance schedules for the control of volatile organic compounds (VOC) and sulfur dioxide (SO2) emissions from affected facilities in the crude oil and natural gas production source category that commence construction, modification, or reconstruction after September 18, 2015, and on or before December 6, 2022.
+Affected facilities under this subpart include gas wells, compressors, pneumatic controllers, pneumatic pumps, storage vessels, and the collection of fugitive emission components at well sites and compressor stations.

-According to SIMCOE, there are two gas wells at Tiffany 5.
-The wells were not drilled and produced after September 18, 2015, and on or before December 6, 2022.
-Therefore, Subpart OOOOa does not apply.
-However, requirements of EPA's Super-Emitter Program will apply should they occur.
+According to SIMCOE, there are three gas wells at the Tiffany 3 Pad.
+The wells were drilled and produced between September 18, 2015, and December 6, 2022.
+The wells were not hydraulically fractured between September 18, 2015, and December 6, 2022.
+Therefore, Tiffany 3 is subject to the collection of fugitive emissions components at a well site requirements of Subpart OOOOa.